2. Register Tables

 -

-to get assistance.
+Click on to get assistance. to get assistance.

 -

-- Set the table type as Slowly Changing Dimension Table.
+Accept suggestions to: - Set the table type as Slowly Changing Dimension Table.

 -